Polatbay Berdaliyev: Capture, trial and sentence

 Feeling the rising pressure from the mounting cases, Kazakhstani authorities immediately began interviewing all the local and foreign taxi drivers, as well as sending notices to the police forces in Uzbekistan, Russia and Kyrgyzstan.
-Eventually, information from the Uzbek authorities surfaced, claiming that they have monitored a suspect who was in the Jambyl Region.
+Eventually, information from the Uzbek authorities surfaced, claiming that they had monitored a suspect who was in the Jambyl Region.
 The suspect - Polatbay Berdaliyev, had rented accommodation in Taraz.
-He was kept under surveillance for two days, before he was eventually arrested without resistance.
+He was kept under surveillance for two days before he was eventually arrested without resistance.
 Upon being detained, Berdaliyev almost immediately confessed to all the crimes, also implicating Ormanov and the other accomplices.
 Shortly after, Abduseit Ormanov himself was arrested by the authorities back in Uzbekistan.

 Although he didn't look like a bloodthirsty killer, the investigators were shocked when Berdaliyev described the crime scenes down to the smallest details.
 A subsequent investigation of his parents' home revealed a handkerchief belonging to one of the victims, which Berdaliyev had given to his mother.
-Stolen jewelry was also found in possession of the killer's future wife.
+Stolen jewellery was also found in the possession of the killer's future wife.

 In an attempt to get a shorter sentence, Berdaliyev pretended to have been traumatized and remorseful by his actions, but his bluff was called out by the investigators.
 Both he and Ormanov were sentenced to life imprisonment for rape, robbery and murder.
 Berdaliyev was eventually extradited back to his homeland, but the same sentence awaited him there.